ZhePang/ArtTalkAI/README.md

 2. So, if you want to see the behavior for what art piece is shown per day you need to change your computer system time to a different day.
 3. After that refresh the page and you should see a different art-of-the-day!

+## How to use ArtGuide AI Chatbot
+1. Go to the detailed page of any art piece and click the button `Talk to our ArtGuide?`.
+You would be directed to the chatbot page.
+2. The first time you open a conversation of a new art piece, the ArtGuide would already has the information of the art piece and would welcome you.
+You can directly ask questions like "What is the background of the painter?", "What does this painting represents for?", etc, without the need to intentionally specify the art piece
+3. You can go back to the specific art piece by clicking the `Back to Details` link.
+4. Once you have a conversation of one art piece, next time you go to the ArtGuide from the detailed page of that art piece, you would automatically be at the previous conversation.
+5. The conversations on each art piece are stored in the database and you can select on the chat list at the left of the page to go to existing conversations.
+6. If you click the `New Chat` button, you would have a new conversation where the ArtGuide serves just like a chatbot without any information.
+You can go back to the gallery by clicking `Go to Gallery`.
+7. ArtGuide is powered by OpenAI API and sometimes has long respond times.
+Please wait for the response within 30 seconds.
+8. Feature of Deleting past conversations is still in development and will be available in the next iteration.
+Do not delete your past conversation at this time.

 ## How To Add More Art Pieces
 1. From the ArtTalkAI directory, go to the `db` folder.
 2. Inside of `seeds.rb`, copy and paste one of the existing art objects and modify it accordingly.
 All the fields should be self-explanatory.